Giga Voxel Renderer¶

 Extensions¶

-After the basic features of the GVR have been described, you will ask yourself how you can access all the features from the above feature list.
-The key to this are the SoGVR extensions which can be placed “in-front” of a SoGVRVolumeRenderer
+After the basic features of the GVR are described, you may wonder how to access all the features listed above.
+The key to this lies in the SoGVR extensions, which can be placed “in front” of a SoGVRVolumeRenderer

 Basic settings extensions¶